Leaflet Distribution TW3

 The North Eastern part of TW3 is again a more affluent area with green spaces and larger detached or semi-detached properties.

 The Centre of TW3 is the commercial hub of Hounslow.
-London road and Hamworth Road are both very busy high streets and are lined by shops on both sides.
-This includes large clothings chains, Cinemas or smaller local vendors.
+London road and Hamworth Road are both very busy high streets with rows of shops on both sides.
+This includes large clothing chains, Cinemas or smaller local vendors.

 We do not have to do that.
 With multiple ex-royal mail employees, an ex-postman as a founder and director and a fleet of Knowledge boys we know London better than anyone.